-If any of your teeth suffers from cracks, leaking old massive filling, breakage, or malformations, then the dentists at Top Class Dental in Burwood in Sydney NSW can strengthen and beautify them with Zirconia or Porcelain Crowns or Veneers.
+If any of your teeth suffers from cracks, leaking old massive filling, breakage, or malformations, at Top Class Dental we can strengthen and beautify them with Zirconia or Porcelain Crowns or Veneers.

 After your dentist recommends a crown as treatment for your tooth/teeth, and once you’ve made the decision to proceed, you will be booked for two appointments: The first one for tooth preparation, and the second one for crown try-in and subsequent cementation.